-There has been no material trading transactions with related parties during each of the three months ended November 30, 2019 and 2018, other than the participation by Mr. Donald Bubar, Director, President and CEO in the November 2018 private placement, whereby Mr. Bubar subscribed for 1,000,000 Units at \$0.07 per Unit.
+There have been no material trading transactions with related parties during each of the six months ended February 29, 2020 and February 28, 2019, other than the participation by Mr. Donald Bubar, Director, President and CEO in the November 2018 private placement, whereby Mr. Bubar subscribed for 1,000,000 Units at \$0.07 per Unit.
 Each unit was comprised of one common share and one half of one common share purchase warrant.
 Each whole warrant entitles the holder to acquire one common share at a price of \$0.12 until November 1, 2020.